dsarrut/vvv/readme_dev.md

 ### 1. The Headless Backend (`config.py`, `math/image.py`, `core.py`)

-**Rule:** *These files must remain completely framework-agnostic.
+**Rule:** *These files must remain framework-agnostic.
 They do not know DearPyGui exists and handle pure data, state, and math.*

 * **`config.py` (The Data Constants):** The single source of truth for hardcoded application defaults.
 Contains `DEFAULT_SETTINGS` (shortcuts, colors, layout), `WL_PRESETS`, and the mathematical generators for `COLORMAPS`.
 * **`math/image.py` (The Pipeline):**
     * **`VolumeData`:** The immutable source of truth for a loaded image.
 Manages the SimpleITK image, 4D stacking (`sitk.JoinSeries`), and the zero-copy NumPy array.
 Stores physical metadata and handles 3D spatial math (voxels to millimeters).
-    * **`SliceRenderer`:** A stateless, highly-optimized utility.
+    * **`SliceRenderer`:** A stateless, optimized utility.
 It slices 3D/4D NumPy arrays, applies Window/Level transfer functions, processes overlay blending modes (like Alpha, Registration, and Checkerboard), and packs the final 1D RGBA arrays for the GPU.
 * **`core.py` (The Brain):** Manages the central `Controller` state.
 It holds the active `ViewStates` (camera, display settings) and orchestrates loading files, saving workspaces, and dispatching synchronization commands between viewers.

 ### 2. The View (`gui.py`, `viewer.py`, `ui/`)